Community emergency response team

-Sometimes programs and organizations take different names, such as Neighborhood Emergency Response Team (NERT), or Neighborhood Emergency Team (NET).
+Sometimes programs and organizations take different names, such as neighborhood emergency response team (NERT), or neighborhood emergency team (NET).

 The concept of civilian auxiliaries is similar to civil defense, which has a longer history.
 The CERT concept differs because it includes nonmilitary emergencies, and is coordinated with all levels of emergency authorities, local to national, via an overarching incident command system.

+In 2022, the CERT program moved under FEMA's community preparedness umbrella along with the Youth Preparedness Council.

 Organization

 A local government agency, often a fire department, police department, or emergency management agency, agrees to sponsor CERT within its jurisdiction.
 The sponsoring agency liaises with, deploys and may train or supervise the training of CERT members.
 Many sponsoring agencies employ a full-time community-service person as liaison to the CERT members.
 In some communities, the liaison is a volunteer and CERT member.

 As people are trained and agree to join the community emergency response effort, a CERT is formed.
 Initial efforts may result in a team with only a few members from across the community.
 As the number of members grow, a single community-wide team may subdivide.
-Multiple CERTs are organized into a hierarchy of teams consistent with ICS principles.
-This follows the Incident Command System (ICS) principle of Span of control until the ideal distribution is achieved: one or more teams are formed at each neighborhood within a community.
+Multiple CERTs are organized into a hierarchy of teams consistent with the principles of the Incident Command System (ICS), which is a management system used by emergency responders.
+The ideal of team distribution is one or more teams in each neighborhood within a community.

-A Teen Community Emergency Response Team (TEEN CERT), or Student Emergency Response Team (SERT), can be formed from any group of teens.
-A Teen CERT can be formed as a school club, service organization, Venturing Crew, Explorer Post, or the training can be added to a school's graduation curriculum.
+A teen community emergency response team (teen CERT), or student emergency response team (SERT), can be formed from any group of teens.
+A teen CERT can be formed as a school club, service organization, venturing crew, explorer post, or the training can be added to a school's graduation curriculum.
 Some CERTs form a club or service corporation, and recruit volunteers to perform training on behalf of the sponsoring agency.
 This reduces the financial and human resource burden on the sponsoring agency.